-If your air conditioner is older, you could be losing money each month by paying more to run an outdated system that’s lacking in efficiency.
+If your air conditioner is older, you could be losing money each month by paying more to run an outdated system that’s no longer energy efficient.
 Plus, as your HVAC system ages, it’s more likely to break down and leave you with expensive repairs.
-That makes hanging onto your system more expensive than replacing it.
+That makes keeping your old system more expensive than replacing it.

-In this guide, we’re going to call on our years of experience to explain when you should replace your AC and how to know when a full replacement will save you more than avoiding paying for a new system.
+In this article, I’ll draw on my years of experience to discuss replacing your AC.
+I will explain how to determine whether you need a full replacement or if you can avoid paying for a new system.

-We recommend reaching out to some local HVAC installation companies to get quotes for the replacement to do a cost-versus-value analysis to decide if AC replacement is your best option.
+If you’re considering a replacement, I recommend reaching out to some local HVAC installation companies to get quotes.
+Additionally, ask for a cost-versus-value analysis to decide if AC replacement is your best option.

 7 Signs It’s Time To Replace Your Air Conditioner